Chidinma275/demorepo2/README.md

 This is me learning how to use git. ok

-Im a complete tech newbie
+Im a complete tech newbie ( I say this a lot)

-Currently i am a Pharmacist
+Currently I am a Pharmacist (and this too)

 Watch this space!